Battle of Baguashan: Background

 The vanguard units of the IJA reached the north bank of Dadu River on August 25, and immediately began preparation for crossing the river.
 In anticipation of a large scale confrontation, both sides tried to gather as many forces and supplies as possible.
 However, due to internal strife, the Formosans could only muster around 5,000 men, many of whom were remnants of militia units that were defeated in Miaoli, or raw recruits from Changhua; President Liu Yongfu ignored the repeated requests for reinforcement due to political rivalry with Li Jingsong (黎景嵩), the commander-general of northern Taiwan.
 The Japanese massed about 15,000 soldiers, with support of modern artillery.
 On August 27, General Prince Kitashirakawa Yoshihisa, commander of the Japanese forces in the area, inspected the front line at the bank to draw plan for an assault on the Formosan positions.
 He was spotted by the garrison in Bagua battery, who opened fire on him and his group of staff.
-The unexpected bombardment killed his second-in-command and wounded him; some sources alleged that the wound he received later cost him his life.
+The unexpected bombardment killed his second-in-command and wounded him; some sources alleged that this wound later cost him his life.